What Is Repetitive Compulsion & How To Overcome It

 "Lindsey is very good at putting things in perspective.
 She is a great listener and offers realistic, loving advice without being judgmental or harsh.
 I feel like she has helped me to see things in a way that makes me able and willing to change my negative behaviors without feeling like my life is going to end and I'll never get over the loss of my old ways.
 It's the way she phrases things and makes me see it in a new way that makes me able to have a light flip on that was out before."

-If you're dealing with repetitive compulsions and you find it's beginning to disrupt your life and block your growth then it's time to get some help.
-Remember, other people have been where you are; everyday people ask themselves the same questions you are asking yourself at this very moment, but it doesn't have to be that way for the rest of your life.
-Make a conscious decision to change, start fresh, and grow into the person you want to be.
-Speak to a doctor or a therapist and regain your sense of self, your self-confidence and self-worth.
-Take the first step today.
+If you're dealing with repetition compulsions and you find it's beginning to disrupt your life and well being, block your growth or cause intense feelings, then it's time to get some help.
+Remember, other people have been where you are; every day, people ask themselves the same questions you are asking yourself at this very moment, but it doesn't have to be that way for the rest of your life.
+Make a conscious decision to change oneself, fight symptoms of compulsion and repetition, start fresh, and grow into the person you want to be and have dreams of being through proper treatment.
+Read more medically reviewed articles with words of wisdom repetition compulsion and other mental health issues and treatment on BetterHelp.
+Then, make the decision to speak to a doctor or a therapist and regain your sense of self, your self-confidence and self-worth.
+Take the first step in treatment today.